 - serrated knife

-- artifical turf (door mat size or larger)
+- artificial turf (door mat size or larger)

 - hot glue gun & hot glue